-The games focus is on the players’ decisions about the bid for what obligation, the setting of the starting value when floating a corporation and the timing of buying another train.
+The game's focus is on the players’ decisions about the bid for what obligation, the setting of the starting value when floating a corporation and the timing of buying another train.
 There are 9 types of trains in the game of which only 3 are permanent!

-18BS - Baltic Sea - presumably published in 2020
+18BS - Baltic Sea - Playtesting to start in 2021

 This game is based on an idea for the author of 1893 Cologne, Edwin Eckert.
 The map shows the Baltic Sea with all adjacent countries.
 There is one railway corporation per country. which represents the national railway company.
 The preceding railway companies are represented as private companies with special functions.
 One of unique feature of 18BS are the railway ferries which can transport trains via the Baltic Sea.
 As in real history these ferries will be owned by the railway corporations.The other unique feature is the two different gauges , one for the eastern part of the map (the Russian wide gauge) and one for the western part (the European standard gauge).
 The gauge for each railway corporation is determined.
 Therefore they can only operate either on the eastern or the western part of the map.
 This limitation will cease at a certain phase when gauge change devices can be acquired.